 We talked to a guy in the lobby here who had lived at the Eddystone until recently, and he told us that when the dead hooker's body was found there and the place got bricked up, this building was where a lot of the residents moved to.

 He warned us to be careful if we ventured to the lower floor, because there was an old man who lived there in the darkness from the completely-boarded up windows of that wing of the building, who was extremely ill-tempered, and known to attack people in the dark.
-Chad and I each raised an eyebrow; that was the exact part of the building we had entered through.
+Chisel and I each raised an eyebrow; that was the exact part of the building we had entered through.

 Not my tripod: